The Queensland Government and Australian Government offer programs to help farm families, farm businesses and farm

 Drought Assistance Concessional Loans Scheme

 Drought assistance concessional loans are available to help eligible farm businesses to manage, recover from, and prepare for, future droughts, and to return to viability in the long term.

-These loans are being delivered by QRAA on behalf of the Australian Government.
+These loans are being delivered by QRIDA on behalf of the Australian Government.